JagandeepBrar/telegram-plex-bot/docs/README.md

+> This project is no longer being developed, and as such is being archived.

 # Plex Assistant Bot

 A bot to notify, control, manage (and more) Plex integration applications like Sonarr, Radarr, Ombi, etc.